Jakns99/dms-database-migration-project/README.md

 ## 3B + 3C.
 Create the EC2 Instance and Install Wordpress
  - This step involved the creation of an instance named awsCatWeb.
 This step included the choosing of an AMI, which was Linux 2 AMI (HVM), the VPC I edited earlier, an IAM Instance Profile, and choosing to move on without a key pair.
+ - Once the instance was ready, I connected to it via Session Manager and ran a sudo bash command to run a privileged bash shell.
+Once a few commands were run, I ran `yum -y install httpd mariadb` to install the apache web server, and then `amazon-linux-extras install -y lamp-mariadb10.2-php7.2 php7.2 ` to instasll php.